karimikkonen/sextante-manual/sphinx/source/iterative.rst

 You will recognize our well-known DEM from previous chapters and a set of watersheds extracted from it.
 Imagine that you need to cut the DEM into several smaller layers, each of them containing just the elevation data corresponding to a single watershed.
 That will be useful if you later want to calculate some parameters related to each watershed, such as its mean elevation or it hypsographic curve.

-This can be a lengthy and tedious task, specially if the number of watersheds is large.
+This can be a lengthy and tedious task, especially if the number of watersheds is large.
 However, it is a task that can be easily automated, as we will see.

 The algorithm to use for clipping a raster layer with a polygon layer is called *Clip grid with polygons*, and has the following parameters dialog.